What is heat exchanger

 HVAC

-The answer to 'what is heat exchanger' is a critical component of a furnace or air conditioning system that transfers heat from one medium to another.
-It is responsible for efficiently transferring heat from the hot air produced by the combustion process or refrigerant in an AC system to the air that is circulated through the ductwork and into the home.
-The heat exchanger is designed to maximize the surface area for heat transfer while preventing the combustion byproducts from mixing with the air that is distributed throughout the home.
+The answer to 'what is heat exchanger' is a critical component in a furnace or air conditioner that transfers heat from one medium to another.
+It is responsible for transferring the heated air from the combustion process (in a furnace) or the refrigerant cooling process (in an air conditioner) into the air that is distributed throughout the home.
+The heat exchanger is essentially the 'heart' of the HVAC system, as it is the main mechanism for heating or cooling the air.

 Sources